sobolevn/dotfiles/README.md

 I am using both [`hyper`](https://hyper.is/) and default `Terminal App` as terminal emulators.
-I am using `zsh` with [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh) as a main shell.
+I am using [`zsh`](https://github.com/zsh-users/zsh) with [`oh-my-zsh`](https://github.com/robbyrussell/oh-my-zsh)
+as the main shell.
-And [`zplug`](https://github.com/zplug/zplug) to manage shell plugins.
+And [`zplug`](https://github.com/zplug/zplug) to manage shell [plugins](https://github.com/sobolevn/dotfiles/blob/master/config/zplugrc).
-I also have a lot of tools to make my working experience better.
+I also have a lot of tools / scripts / aliases to make my working experience better.

-I mainly work with three stacks:
+I mainly work with several stacks:

 - `python`
 - `node` + `vue` + `typescript`
 - `elixir`
+- `rust`

 So, they are configured nice and smoothly.
-You will have configured version managers, best practices, and useful tools.
+You will have configured version managers, editor support, best practices, and useful tools.
 And some productivity hacks!

 I also have several other languages installed.